ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

 Their functionality is similar to services, except actions are preemptable (you can cancel them while executing).
 They also provide steady feedback, as opposed to services which return a single response.

-Actions use a client-server model, similar to the publisher-subscriber model (described in the topics tutorial).
+Actions use a client-server model, similar to the publisher-subscriber model (described in the :ref:`topics tutorial <ROS2Topics>`).
 The “action client” node sends a goal to an “action server” node that acknowledges the goal and returns a stream of feedback and a result.

-.. link topics tutorial

 Prerequisites
 -------------

-This tutorial builds off concepts, like nodes and :ref:`topics <ROS2Topics>`, covered in previous tutorials.
+This tutorial builds off concepts, like :ref:`nodes <ROS2Nodes>` and :ref:`topics <ROS2Topics>`, covered in previous tutorials.

-.. link nodes tutorials

 This tutorial uses the :ref:`turtlesim package <Turtlesim>`.